Jsfain/SDCard/Modules/Disk/SD_Card/README.md

 ******************************************

-uint8_t sd_getR1(void);
+uint8_t SD_GetR1(void);

 DESCRIPTION:
 Gets the R1 response returned by an SD card for a given command / argument.
-Call this function immediately after calling sd_SendCommand() to get the R1 response.
-This function will call the sd_ReturnByte() to get the R1 byte, and then perform some additional handling.
+Call this function immediately after calling SD_SendCommand() to get the R1 response.
+This function will call the SD_ReceiveByteSPI() to get the R1 byte, and then perform some additional handling.

 ARGUMENT:
 none